kukushkin/rb-progress-monitor/README.txt

 == DESCRIPTION:

-A tool to measure and estimate long task completion time.
+A tool to measure progress and estimate completion time of the long tasks.

-== FEATURES/PROBLEMS:

-* FIXME (list of features or problems)

-== SYNOPSIS:

-  FIXME (code sample of usage)

 == REQUIREMENTS: